Teen Driver Motor Vehicle Accidents

 New Theory of Liability?

 In one New Jersey teen driving accident, text messaging was involved.
 In that case, the plaintiff brought a lawsuit against the teenage driver.
-But he also sued the land-based girlfriend who was the other text messenger.
+But he also sued the land-based girlfriend, who was the other text messenger.

+We are also seeing examples of plaintiffs suing the person sending the text message since they knew or should have known the driver was reading the texts instead of watching the road.
 And this is only one example of how plaintiffs are becoming creative.
 That way, they get the most leverage if seeking money damages.

 Teen Vehicle Crash Statistics.

 These types of accidents are the primary cause of death for U.S. citizens eight to 34 years old.
 The NHTSA says one distracted while driving death happens every 12 to 15 minutes.
 And the collateral damage injures at least 2.5 million each year.

 Most of all, crashes are the leading cause of death in the US for teens.
 Car crashes cause close to 36% of all teen deaths.
 Each year at least 5,000 teenagers aged 15-19 die.
 (See CDC Website).

 This age group is at a higher risk than any other age group of drivers.
 And for each mile driven, teens between 16 to 19 are four times more likely to crash.
 In the United States, teens equal about 10 percent of the population.
 Male and female drivers below 24 cause close to 30% of all accidents.